 Ice dams begin when snow melts on an upper, warmer part of the roof, and then flows to the colder eaves, where it freezes again.
 As the ice builds up, an obstruction forms that prevents the snow from melting more snow from melting from the roof.
 Ice now starts to build up under the roof shingles, where it melts again, soaking up the roof coating and seeping into the attic.
 There, it soaks the insulation (making it much less effective).

 You can now seep through the ceiling drywall below and reach your living space.
 In addition to indoor water damage, large ice dams can be very heavy and can damage gutters and even pose a safety hazard to the people below.
+This is the reason why most homeowners hire a professional gutter cleaning service such as Gutter Cleaning Fishers IN to do winterizing before the winter since it's very difficult to deal with the ice when it started.
 Eliminating ice accumulations is critical to ensuring that your home is kept in good condition during the winter.
 If you notice large icicles forming in the corners of your house or in the gutters, it's a telltale sign that ice dams are forming on the roof.

 If you're wondering how to fix an ice dam on the roof, here's how you can avoid them completely or remove them if they've already formed.
 Upon reaching the eaves, where the roof extends into air below freezing, the water freezes in an ice dam that causes water that melts further to fall back under the roof tiles.
 Therefore, taking the necessary steps to properly insulate your home is critical to preventing ice buildup in the first place.
 Even a well-sealed, heavily insulated and perfectly ventilated house can give way to ice deposits if there is deep snow on the roof for a long time.